 1. Range-based WSN: this category of algorithms is based on using range measurement techniques for location estimation.
-According to the manner of using the range measurement techniques, this category can be divided into two types: fully-range-based and hybrid-range-based localization algorithm.
+According to the manner of using the range

+Received 6 May 2018, Received in revised form, 20 May 2018, Accepted 23 May 2018, Available online 25 May 2018 measurement techniques, this category can be divided into two types: fully-range-based and hybrid-range-based localization algorithm.
 Both of them are even anchor based or anchor free.